-Pilates Can Help with Breathwork
+Pilates Can Help Yogis with Their Breathwork

 Many people say Joseph Pilates borrowed much of his breathwork technique from yogic pranayama.
 He was asthmatic as a child and lived through the great influenza epidemic of World War I, which killed more people than the combat itself.
 He developed opinionated theories about the importance of proper breathing, believing that the bottom of the lungs was a repository for infection, germs, and disease, and that only by fully exhaling could you cleanse toxins.
 By recruiting the deep abdominal muscles, he thought, you could more forcefully exhale air from the lungs.